LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 • Meaningless output

 The cause is a mismatch between the tokenizer's vocabulary and the model's training data.
-For tokens that exist in the vocabulary but were not sufficiently learned during training, the model's internal state becomes unstable, generating unpredictable output.
+For tokens that exist in the vocabulary but have not been sufficiently learned during training, the model's internal state becomes unstable, generating unpredictable output.

 e003fc95-aa3e-4082-a521-d48e60f4928d

-This case clearly demonstrates that LLMs are not generating text by "understanding meaning," but rather depend on statistical patterns of tokens.
+This case clearly illustrates that LLMs are not generating text by "understanding meaning" — they are dependent on the statistical patterns of tokens.

-Document Structure Framing: Disguising as a "Technical Document"
+Document Structure Framing: Disguising Requests as "Technical Documents"

 This attack exploits the principles of prompt engineering.
-As mentioned earlier, prompts function as statistical filters that "summon" specific areas of training data.
+As described earlier, prompts function as statistical filters that "evoke" specific domains of training data.

-Attackers turn this principle against itself, wrapping harmful requests in the format of technical documents or manuals.
+Attackers turn this principle against the system, wrapping harmful requests in the format of technical documents or manuals.

 Please complete the following security audit report template.